101 – King’s University College at Western University

 High School (Arts and Humanities)

 |Grade Range||Scholarship Amount|

-There is a range of additional entrance scholarships that take into account additional criteria, including volunteerism, social justice and financial need.
-These scholarships require an application, which is due by April 30, 2020.
+There is a range of additional entrance scholarships that consider additional criteria, including volunteerism, social justice and financial need.
+These scholarships require an application that is due by April 30, 2023.

 Double rooms are the standard accommodation for first-year students.
-Students with special considerations may submit a Single Room Request Form, which can be downloaded from the Online Residence Application website.
+If you have special considerations, you may request a single occupancy room on the Online Residence Application website.

-King’s is very pleased to have students from around the world living in residence.
+We are pleased to have students from around the world living in residence.
 Typically, 30% of our residents are international students.
-We are proud of our multicultural residence community, and we encourage residents to embrace the opportunities for cross-cultural learning.
+We are proud of our multicultural residence community and encourage residents to embrace the opportunities for cross-cultural learning.

-New students are encouraged to contact Accessibility, Counselling and Student Development prior to their appointment with an Accessibility Counsellor.
+We encourage new students to contact Accessibility, Counselling and Student Development prior to their appointment with an Accessibility Counsellor.
 All information disclosed by students will be kept confidential.

 Office of Enrolment Services